michaeljennings/carpenter/README.md

     );

-Publish the config files using `php artisan config:publish michaeljennings/carpenter`
+Publish the config files using `php artisan vendor:publish --provider="Michaeljennings\Carpenter\CarpenterServiceProvider"`

-Publish the pacakge assets using `php artisan asset:publish michaeljennings/carpenter`

-By default the tables are store in a app/tables.php so you may need to create this file.
-Alternatively if you want to store your tables elsewhere you can update the path in the package config.

 ## Usage

 ### Creating Tables

+There are two ways to create tables with carpenter.
+Firstly we can use the table collection where you add a table somewhere in your application to the table collection and the retrieve it later.
+Or we can create a one off instance of a table.

+#### Using the Table Collection

-There are two ways to create tables, the first is using the `add` method.
-Like with the `routes.php` file we use a `tables.php` to have a convinient place to store our carpenter instances, this allows us to keep our controllers clean.
-To create a new table we can use the `add` method, the first paramater is a unique key for the table the second is a closure used for creating the table.
+To add a class to the table collection we use the `add` method.
+The `add` method takes two arguments.
+The first is a unique key for the table that we shall use to retrieve the table and the second is either a closure or the name of a
+class.

     Carpenter::add('foo', function($table) {});
+    Carpenter::add('bar', 'FooBar');

+By default the table based classes use a build method, but if you wish to specify a method you can do so by using an @ symbol then the name of the method.

+    Carpenter::add('bar', 'FooBar@bar');

-This will store the table in a collection and we can retrieve it later using the `get` method.
+To retrieve the table from the collection we use the `get` method.

     Carpenter::get('foo');

-If you don't want to use the collection you can use the `create` method to immediately create the table.
+#### Tables Without the Collection

+To create a table without using the table collection we use the `make` method.
+This takes the same arguments as the `add` method as the unique key is used for to help keep session unique to the table.

-    Carpenter::create('foo', function($table) {});
+    Carpenter::make('foo', function($table) {});
+    Carpenter::make('bar', 'FooBar');

+#### Rendering the Table

-To render the table to html we use the `render` method.
+To render the table instance you can either echo out the table or use the `render` method to turn it into a string.

     Carpenter::get('foo')->render();

+#### Using Dependency Injection

+If you would rather use dependency injection instead of the facade you may do so by type hinting the `Michaeljennings\Carpenter\Contracts\Carpenter` contract.

+    public function foo(Michaeljennings\Carpenter\Contracts\Carpenter $carpenter)
+    {
+        return $carpenter->get('foo')->render();
+    }

 ### Table Methods